blaenk/site/content/notes/linux.md

 A page table exists for each and every process.
 On a context-switch, the page table pointer is updated by updating the page table register, which points to the currently active page table (e.g. CR3 on x86), to point to the new process' page table.

-The number of page table entries is all of the virtual page numbers that can exist in a virtual address space, which is $2^{N} / M$ where $N$ is the virtual address size and $M$ is the page size.
-For example, on a 32-bit architecture with 4 KB page size, that means that $N = 2^{32}$ and $M = 4096$, so $2^{32} / 4096$ = 1,048,576 virtual page numbers (and thus, one page table entry for each one).
+The number of page table entries is all of the virtual page numbers that can exist in a virtual address space, which is `$2^{N} / M$` where `$N$` is the virtual address size and `$M$` is the page size.
+For example, on a 32-bit architecture with 4 KB page size, that means that `$N = 2^{32}$` and `$M = 4096$`, so `$2^{32} / 4096$` = 1,048,576 virtual page numbers (and thus, one page table entry for each one).

 This means that there would need to be 1,048,576 entries in a page table, where each entry would contain for example 4 bytes to store the page frame number and additional bits.
-This amounts to $1,048,576 * 4\ \text {bytes}$, or about 4 MB per-process.
+This amounts to `$1,048,576 * 4\ \text {bytes}$`, or about 4 MB per-process.

-On a larger virtual address space, such as a 64-bit system, the virtual address space would be $2^{64}$ with a page table entry of 8 bytes and a page size of 4096 bytes would amount to $2^{32} / 4096 * 8\ \text {bytes}$, or about 36 petabytes per-process.
+On a larger virtual address space, such as a 64-bit system, the virtual address space would be `$2^{64}$` with a page table entry of 8 bytes and a page size of 4096 bytes would amount to `$2^{32} / 4096 * 8\ \text {bytes}$`, or about 36 petabytes per-process.
 This is clearly prohibitively expensive, especially considering that the vast majority of the address space is unused, meaning that the vast majority of the page table entries are not necessary.

 For this reason, a level of indirection is introduced in order to facilitate a sparse page table.
 Specifically, an outer page table contains pointers to internal (real) page tables.
 The internal page tables are only created for valid virtual memory regions, allowing holes to exist.